cloudiator/colosseum/documentation/api/entities/HardwareOffer.md

 Parameter         | Description
 ----------------- | ------------------------------------------
-hardwareOffer_id  | The id of the hardware offer to update. numberOfCpu       | The number of CPU cores. mbOfRam           | The amount of RAM in MB. localDiskSpace    | The amount of locally available disk space.
+hardwareOffer_id  | The id of the hardware offer to update. numberOfCores       | The number of CPU cores. mbOfRam           | The amount of RAM in MB. localDiskSpace    | The amount of locally available disk space.